illiaputintsev/illiaputintsev/README.md

 # Welcome to my GitHub Profile!

 ## About Me
 First-year BSc Artificial Intelligence student at King's College London.
-Mostly into AI and ML, with hands-on experience in robotics, computer vision, and full-stack web dev.
+I am into AI and ML.
+I have hands-on experience in robotics, computer vision, and full-stack web dev.

 ## Skills
 Python, Java, JavaScript